 You're bound to find an activity or spot to tickle everyone's fancy.

-Enjoy a hands-on animal encounter at Symbio Wildlife Park, let the kids literally climb the walls at Hangdog Climbing Gym, let them learn to surf the waves for the first time with Pines Surfing Academy or splash about at Jamberoo Action Park.
+Enjoy a hands-on animal encounter at Symbio Wildlife Park, let the kids literally climb the walls at Hangdog Climbing Gym, let them learn to surf the waves for the first time with Illawarra Surf Academy or splash about at Jamberoo Action Park.

 Show them the view from the top at the Illawarra Fly Treetop Walk, or simply settle in with a picnic blanket and some hot chips at one of the millions (maybe not that many) of beaches dotted along the Grand Pacific Drive.